-Created and funded by Mitch and Debra Sonkin and Marc and Giulia Weisman, the Sonkin-Weisman Scholars program is a prestigious, invitation-only scholarship awarded to some of Temple University College of Liberal Arts’ (CLA) most academically accomplished and intellectually ambitious students.
+Created and funded by Mitch and Debra Sonkin and Marc and Giulia Weisman, the Sonkin-Weisman Scholars program is a prestigious, invitation-only scholarship awarded to a small number of Temple University College of Liberal Arts’ (CLA) most academically accomplished and intellectually ambitious students.

-This selective program offers a full suite of funded experiential learning opportunities to students who have already been awarded the prestigious, full-tuition Presidential Scholarship from Temple University.
-The Sonkin-Weisman Scholars program aims to cultivate the best possible educational experience at one of the nation’s leading urban, public research universities, propelling scholars toward world-class careers, graduate programs and fellowships.
-Sonkin-Weisman Scholars will be awarded $6,000 over the course of eight semesters to be used for three of the following four signature learning experiences:
+This selective program offers a full suite of funded experiential learning opportunities (research, internships, community engagement and study abroad) to students who have already been awarded the prestigious, full-tuition Presidential Scholarship from Temple University.
+The Sonkin-Weisman Scholars program aims to cultivate the best possible educational experience at one of the nation’s leading urban, public research universities, propelling scholars toward world-class careers, graduate programs and fellowships such as, Gates-Cambridge, Rhodes and Fulbright.

 Liberal Arts Undergraduate Research Award (LAURA)